 Candle making businesses usually specialize in creating particular types of candles.
 Some may create jar candles, while others may make specialty candles that are inspired by certain scents or places.
-Small businesses may focus on hand-made candles, while larger operations often make candles in big batches, using machinery to keep up with the high volume.
+Candle businesses may focus on hand-made candles out of materials such as beeswax, soy wax, paraffin, or gel.
+At the same time, larger operations often make candles in big batches, using machinery to keep up with the high volume.

 These businesses are run in many different ways.
-Smaller operations can be run out of a home kitchen, with business owners selling their inventory at local craft fairs.
-Some business owners open actual storefronts or shops, and some sell online.
+Smaller operations can be run out of a home kitchen, with business owners selling at a booth at craft shows and flea markets.
+Some business owners open actual storefronts or shops, some sell through boutiques and gift shops, while others sell online through their own website or Etsy.
 There are many different business models in this industry, which means business owners can choose to run their businesses in the ways that best complement their lifestyle and business goals.

 According to IBIS World, the candle manufacturing industry experienced a 1.5 percent annual decline from 2014 to 2019.
 In 2019, the industry was predicted to bring in $2 billion in revenue.
 From 2014 to 2019, the number of businesses grew to 462, while industry employment declined to 5,116.
 Newell Brands, Inc. currently holds the largest market share in the industry.

-While the industry declined during that five-year period, it is expected to benefit from an increased demand for candles in the coming years.
+While the industry declined during that five-year period, it is expected to benefit from increased demand for candles in the coming years.
 Continued growth in per capita disposable income may mean that more people choose to purchase candles.
-Lower-priced imported candles will continue to be competition for USA-based manufacturers, meaning that manufacturers may have to get resourceful and find ways to create candles that are unique or of a higher quality to help drive sales.
+Lower-priced imported candles will continue to be competition for USA-based manufacturers, meaning that manufacturers may have to get resourceful and find ways to create unique candles or higher quality candles to help drive sales.

 The candle making industry is constantly affected by changing and new trends.
 According to Candlewic, fragrances, colors, jar types, and even wax formulations are all affected by trends.
 Sometimes, these trends evolve together – for instance, fragrances and colors are often closely linked.
-It’s important for candle makers to stay aware of the trends that are growing in popularity, but following trends isn’t always the best choice for businesses.
+It’s important for candle makers to be aware of trends and quickly adapt to customer’s desires.
 Sometimes, taking inspiration from trends and then finding a way to do things differently can pay off in increased sales.

 The Wooden Wick Co. reports on some trends that all candle makers should be aware of and embrace.
 An increased focus on sustainability is influencing all industries, including candle making.
 Candlemakers can embrace this trend by re-using wicks, repurposing jars, and sourcing sustainably farmed wicks and materials.

 Consumers are also placing increased importance on experiences.
-Consumers may use candles to create experiences in their home, carefully choosing candles for their colors, the light they give off, and their scents.
-Using wooden wicks can further enhance this experience, since these wicks crackle as they burn.
+Consumers may use candles to create experiences in their homes, carefully choosing candles for their colors, the light they give off, and their scents.
+Using wooden wicks can further enhance this experience since these wicks crackle as they burn.

 Candle making businesses will develop different target markets depending on how they shape their businesses.
-A business that specializes in premium candles might market to gift givers and homeowners looking for that perfect candle to elevate a home space.
+A business specializing in premium candles might market to gift-givers and homeowners looking for that perfect candle to elevate a home space.
 Manufacturers who craft candles designed to reflect the scents and scenes of a particular location will market to tourists and homeowners in that specific location.

 Skills, experience, and education useful in running a candlemaking business

 Starting a candle making business doesn’t require a business degree.
-Certain skills and experiences will make it easier, though, and can improve the business’ chance of being a success.
+Certain skills and experiences will make it easier, though, and improve the business’ chance of success.